ArthurKretzer/data_engineering_exercises/README.md

 It also instantiates a pg4admin for managing the database and shows a python script to interact with postgres.

 Finally it shows how to instantiate a metabase for business intelligence applications.

 Metabase provides a friendly user interface to interact with data, create views and dashboards.

+---

 ## Exercise 4

 This exercise is for practicing object oriented programming and data ingestion.

 It takes trading data from an API of cryptocurrencies and stores it locally into json files.

+---

+## Challenge 1

+This challenge uses a kaggle database available [here](https://www.kaggle.com/datasets/martj42/international-football-results-from-1872-to-2017?select=shootouts.csv) which contains international football results as match scores and player goals.

+The challenge was to import this .csv file into a postgres database and to develop insights from it using any data visualization technique available, like metabase for BI or pandas and seaborn using pure Python.

+It was also an oportunity to train some SQL query scripting.

+To import the .csv, pgadmin4 was used.
+A manual import is done after manually creating a table for each .csv.

+You can refer on how to import .csvs [here](https://hevodata.com/learn/pgadmin-import-csv/) and [here](https://learnsql.com/blog/how-to-import-csv-to-postgresql/)